Approximation of wave packets on the real line: Malmquist--Takenaka functions

 \subsubsection{Laguerre coefficients argument}

-We can further reduce our range by considering the case where $n \leq -1, \omega > 0$ by using the relation of MT functions to Laguerre polynomials, considered in \cite{iserles2019family}.
+We can further reduce our range by considering the case where $n \leq -1, \omega > 0$ by using the relationship of MT functions to Laguerre polynomials, considered in \cite{iserles2019family}.
 Taking an inverse Fourier transform of our wave packet

 It is proved in \cite{iserles2019family} that for $n\leq -1$ the MT functions are

 Therefore, substituting into the expression for the coefficients in terms of $\ee^{\ii\omega x -\alpha( z-x_{0})^2}$ and $\varphi_n$, we get